Skip to content

 The black-billed magpie is an iconic bird of the western half of North America and one of only four songbirds with a tail that makes up over half its body length.

-With its glossy black feathers offset by white patches, they can be seen in open woodlands or near agricultural areas.
+With their glossy black feathers offset by white patches, they can be seen in open woodlands or near agricultural areas.

 Also Featured In: Utah BirdsBirds that Found in the Yellowstone